hyperflask/hyperflask-docs/docs/guides/structure.md

     The actuall application object is available at `hyperflask.factory:app` (or `hyperflask:current_app` when in [app context](https://flask.palletsprojects.com/en/stable/appcontext/)).

-The *app* folder is available as a python module and the following packages will be automatically imported from it if they exist:
+The *app* folder is available as a python package and the following will be automatically imported from it if they exist:

  - *models* : to define your database models
  - *routes* : to define app routed endpoints